Experience two amazing and historic European cities by combining a trip to Salzburg and Vienna, Austria.

 *All performance opportunities and venues proposed in this itinerary are pending final confirmation and availability at time of booking.
 Your group’s final program will be determined by confirmed times and locations for concerts, workshops, entrances and other activities.
 Although your ensemble’s exact itinerary will vary to accommodate performance schedules, the same type of singing experiences, activities and caliber of venue will be included in your final concert tour program.

 Concert Tour Highlights

 As Austria’s capital and largest city, Vienna is its primary cultural, political and economic center.
-Known for its charming old-world yet modern quality of life and extensive musical traditions, character, and history, Vienna is and has always been, a destination for travelers seeking an experience filled with breathtaking architecture, exceptional museums, and cathedrals, delicious foods and longstanding musical venues.
-All of these elements combine to create a magical trip to a city rich in beauty, culture, and sophistication.
+Vienna is known for its charming old-world yet modern quality of life and extensive musical traditions, character and history.
+It is, and has always been, a destination for travelers seeking experiences filled with breathtaking architecture, exceptional museums and cathedrals, delicious foods and historic musical venues.
+All of these elements combine to create a magical trip to a city rich in beauty, culture and sophistication.

 Salzburg’s scenic Alpine backdrop, Baroque architecture, and incredibly preserved historic center have earned it a UNESCO heritage site title.
 Salzburg has a magnificent Old City featuring narrow streets and buildings from the Medieval, Romanesque, Baroque, and Renaissance periods.
 Famed composer Wolfgang Amadeus Mozart called the city home.